zlsa/spacex-reddit-wiki/source/faq/When we get an update on [topic]? I want more information!.md

 {
     "type":"question",
-    "categories": ["SpaceX as a Company"]e
+    "categories": ["SpaceX as a Company"]
 }

 # When we get an update on [topic]?
 I want more information!